367718/camp/rin/README.md

 # rin

-Configuration files manager.
+Configuration parameters provider.

 ## Behavior

-* Files must be created and modified manually and have the same name as the executable but with the "rn" extension.
+On the first attempted access to a parameter, a file with the same name as the executable but with the "rn" extension will be loaded.
+Data will be kept immutable.

-* Only a file located alongside the executable will be loaded.
-* File loading will be triggered on the first attempted access to a parameter.
-* A failure during file loading will result in a panic.
-* Keys and values are separated by " = " (e.g. "path = \example\").
-* Lines must end with "\r\n".
+Keys and values must be separated by " = " (e.g. "path = \example\"), while lines must end with "\r\n".

+A failure during load will cause a panic.

 ## API

-* get
+* `get`